joliclic/dlfp-themes/README.md

 dlfp-themes: some CSS themes for linuxfr.org, especially dark
 =============================================================

-Variations of the theme used by linuxfr.fr
+Variations of the default theme used by linuxfr.fr

 CSS compilations